ramon-rocha/MonoDevelop.CobraBinding/README.md

 	* Create a GTK Project template

 	* Create additional file templates

-	* Proper creation of BuildResult errors with line number, file name, etc. in the proper fields (see the end of CobraLanguageBinding.Compile)

 	* Create some color schemes that match those on the Cobra website.